LoganTML/LoganTML/README.md

   - Configured and set up an Apache web server on an AWS EC2 instance.
 - COMP 322 (Introduction to C++):
   - Using plain C++, built a local version control system, which saves and tracks changes between versions of a file through the command line.
-- COMP 321 (Programming Challenges):
+- COMP 321 (Programming Challenges- IP):
   - Participated in NP Compete, the ICPC qualifier hosted by the McGill Competitive Programming Club.
 - COMP 308 (Computer Systems Lab):
   - Using Intel x86 Assembly (TASM) emulated on DOSBOX, OpenGL, GLSL, and glfw3 compiled with CMake, built a game of Pong playable against an "AI opponent" (it used a single if statement to determine where to move).